-MATERIAL TAX CONSEQUENCES
+MATERIAL TAX CONSIDERATIONS

-This section is a discussion of the material federal income tax consequences that may be relevant to prospective unitholders with respect to the ownership or disposition of common units who are individual citizens or residents of the United States.
-Unless otherwise noted in the following section, this discussion is the opinion of Holland & Hart, LLP, tax counsel to our general partner and us, only insofar as it relates to legal conclusions with respect to matters of U.S. federal income tax law.
-This section is based upon representations made by us to tax counsel and current provisions of the Internal Revenue Code of 1986, as amended, or the "Code", existing and proposed Treasury Regulations, current administrative rulings, and court decisions, all of which are subject to change.
+This section is a discussion of the material federal income tax consequences that may be relevant to prospective unitholders who are individual citizens or residents of the United States and, unless otherwise noted in the following discussion, is the opinion of Holland & Hart, LLP, tax counsel to our general partner and us, only insofar as it relates to legal conclusions with respect to matters of United States federal income tax law.
+This section is based upon representations made by us to tax counsel and current provisions of the Internal Revenue Code of 1986, as amended (the "Code"), existing and proposed Treasury Regulations, current administrative rulings, and court decisions, all of which are subject to change.
 Changes in these authorities, subsequent to the date of this prospectus or retroactively applied, or inaccuracies in the representations upon which tax counsel relied, may cause the tax consequences to vary substantially from the consequences described below.

 The following discussion does not address all federal income tax matters affecting us or the unitholders.
-Moreover, the discussion focuses on unitholders who are individual citizens or residents of the United States and has only limited application to corporations, estates, trusts, nonresident aliens or other unitholders subject to specialized tax treatment, such as tax-exempt organizations, foreign persons, individual retirement accounts, or IRAs, or other plans governed by section 401 of the Code, real estate investment trusts, or REITs, employee benefit plans or mutual funds.
-This section does not discuss all the federal, state, local and foreign tax matters affecting us or prospective unitholders.
-Accordingly, we urge each prospective unitholder to consult, and depend on, its own tax advisor in analyzing the federal, state, local and foreign tax consequences particular to such prospective unitholder of the acquisition, ownership, or disposition of the common units.
+Moreover, the discussion focuses on unitholders who are individual citizens or residents of the United States and has only limited application to corporations, estates, trusts, nonresident aliens or other unitholders subject to specialized tax treatment, such as tax-exempt organizations, foreign persons, individual retirement accounts (IRAs) or other plans governed by section 401 of the Code, real estate investment trusts (REITs), employee benefits plans or mutual funds.
+Accordingly, we urge each prospective unitholder to consult, and depend on, his own tax advisor in analyzing the federal, state, local and foreign tax consequences particular to him of the acquisition, ownership, or disposition of the common units.

-No ruling has been or will be requested from the U.S. Internal Revenue Service, or IRS, regarding any matter affecting us or prospective unitholders.
+No ruling has been or will be requested from the IRS regarding any matter affecting us or prospective unitholders.
 Instead, we will rely on opinions and advice of tax counsel.
 Unlike a ruling, the opinion or advice of counsel represents only that counsel's best legal judgment and does not bind the IRS or the courts.
 Accordingly, opinions and statements made in this discussion may not be sustained by a court if contested by the IRS.
 Any contest of this sort with the IRS may materially and adversely impact the market for the common units and the prices at which the common units trade.
 In addition, the costs of any contest with the IRS, principally legal, accounting and related fees, will result in a reduction in cash available for distribution to our unitholders and our general partner and thus will be borne directly or indirectly by the unitholders and the general partner.
 Furthermore, the tax treatment of us, or of an investment in us, may be significantly modified by future legislative or administrative changes or court decisions.
 Any modifications may or may not be retroactively applied.